istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 ## How it works

-When applying the `AuthorizationPolicy`, the Istio control plane (istiod) sends the required configurations to the istio-proxy (envoy) of the selected services in the policy.
+When applying the `AuthorizationPolicy`, the Istio control plane (istiod) sends the required configurations to the sidecar proxy (Envoy) of the selected services in the policy.
 Envoy will then send the request to the OPA server to check if the request is allowed or not.

 {{< image width="75%"
     link="./opa1.png"
     alt="Istio and OPA"
     >}}

-Istio-proxy is an Envoy proxy that is deployed as a sidecar container in the same pod as the application container.
 The Envoy proxy works by configuring filters in a chain.
 One of those filters is `ext_authz`, which implements `ext_authz` protobuf service with a specific message.
 Any server implementing the protobuf can connect to the Envoy proxy and provide the authorization decision.
 OPA is one of those servers.

 {{< image width="75%"
     link="./opa2.png"